Show Boat: The word "nigger"

-The racial situations in the play provoke thoughts of how hard it must have been to be black in the South.
-In the dialogue, some of the blacks are called "niggers" by the white characters in the story.
-(Contrary to what is sometimes thought, black slavery is not depicted in the play; U.S. slavery was abolished by 1865, and the story runs from the 1880s to the late 1920s.)
+The racial situations in the play provoke thoughts of how hard it must have been to be Black in the South.
+In the dialogue, some of the Black people are called "niggers" by the white characters in the story.
+(Contrary to what is sometimes thought, Black slavery is not depicted in the play; U.S. slavery was abolished by 1865, and the story runs from the 1880s to the late 1920s.)
 At first, it is shocking to believe they are allowed to use a word that negative at all in a play...
 But in the context in which it is used, it is appropriate due to the impact it makes.
 It reinforces how much of a derogatory term "nigger" was then and still is today.

 The word has not been used in any of the film versions of the musical.
-In the show, the sheriff refers to Steve and Julie as having "nigger blood."
+In the show, the sheriff refers to Steve and Julie as having "nigger blood".
 In the 1936 and 1951 film versions, this was changed to "Negro blood".
 Likewise, the unsympathetic Pete calls Queenie a "nigger" in the stage version but refers to her as "colored" in the 1936 film, and does not use either word in the 1951 film.

 African-American English

-Those who consider Show Boat racially insensitive often note that the dialogue and lyrics of the black characters (especially the stevedore Joe and his wife Queenie) and choruses use various forms of African American Vernacular English.
+Those who consider Show Boat racially insensitive often note that the dialogue and lyrics of the Black characters (especially the stevedore Joe and his wife Queenie) and choruses use various forms of African American Vernacular English.
 An example of this is shown in the following text: